cmecmetrics/Drought_Metrics/README.md

 #### Command line options
 The following options are used when running drought_metrics.py.
 If using the cmec interface, these changes should be made in Drought_Metrics/cmec_drought_metrics.sh.

-**Precipitation variable not called "pr"**
-Use the flag `-obs_pr` to set the variable name.
+**Precipitation variable not called "pr":** Use the flag `-obs_pr` to set the variable name.
 `python drought_metrics.py -obs_pr "precip variable name" <other options>`

-**Different grids**
-If the observation grid is different from the model grid, the observations must be interpolated to the model grid.
+**Different grids:** If the observation grid is different from the model grid, the observations must be interpolated to the model grid.
 The weightfile is a netCDF file that has the model grid.
 `python drought_metrics.py -interpolation True -wgt_path <path to model file> <other options>`

-**Reuse principal metrics**
-To use the results of an old PFA analysis, set the optional `-pfa` flag to the path for those PFA results (by default named 'output_principal_metrics_column_defined').
+**Reuse principal metrics:** To use the results of an old PFA analysis, set the optional `-pfa` flag to the path for those PFA results (by default named 'output_principal_metrics_column_defined').
 `python drought_metrics.py -pfa path/to/output_principal_metrics_column_defined`

 ### Models